The Ultimate Guide to Iceland in December

 To fully immerse yourself in the Christmas spirit, you should head to the charming town of Hafnarfjordur, which is in the greater capital area and only a 15-minute drive from the city center.
 This town has deep ties to Icelandic folklore and tradition, and its residents go all out.
 The hip town center turns into a fairytale Christmas village during the season with a fun market on the weekends, and the beautiful Hellisgerdi park turns into a Christmas light fairytale.

-The area features the turf houses and churches of old Iceland, with staged areas showing how Icelanders of various economic backgrounds traditionally celebrated.
+The area features 19th and 20th-century houses and churches in Iceland, with staged areas showing how Icelanders of various economic backgrounds traditionally celebrated.
 Christmas in Iceland has always been an important holiday, and the festivities in Arnaejarsafn will help you learn about Iceland's past while enjoying a hot cup of cocoa.

 There are guided museum tours at 1 PM and a Christmas service in the turf church at 2 PM.
 The Icelandic Yule Lads arrive to entertain guests from 2-4 PM.
 At 3 PM, there's a celebration of dancing in the square of the reconstructed town.